EricStratton/FuelStation.Solution/README.md

 ## Description

 Simple exercise working with the Entity framework for SQL datbases.
-Focus on many-to-many relationship with join table.
+Attempt to make many-to-many-to-many join table, though we've concluded that would using multiple join tables would be more optimal.

 ## Setup